ComNets-Bremen/Epidemic-on-PyCom/new_version_20_October/lib/results/readme.md

 3. Packet Drop

 ### Network wide Delivery Ratio
 The delivery ratio values range between 25\% - 50\%.
 The maximum delivery ratio was nearly 50\% for the scenario where three nodes were stationary and three nodes were mobile placed inside a building.
-This can be because of the reason that in the indoor scenarios, the delivery ratio could go high due to the reflections and multi-path propagation from the many walls present inside the confined space of the building.<br/>
+This can be because of the reason that in the indoor scenarios, the delivery ratio could go high due to the reflections and multi-path propagation from the many walls present inside the confined space of the building.

 ![image](https://user-images.githubusercontent.com/63702181/126646293-70a05ab7-ae3e-4e5a-ba30-e012aaba8fbd.png)
 ### Network wide Delivery Delay
+The delivery delay displayed an unpredictable behaviour for all the scenarios and has an average value of 46.86 sec.
+When the data generation frequency is reduced, the delivery delay has improved in comparison to the 3rd scenario.
+But it was observed that higher delivery ratios can be achieved for an offset of higher delivery delays.

 ![image](https://user-images.githubusercontent.com/63702181/126646533-f2a07ae1-16e4-4351-a15f-597b7f444fde.png)
 ### Network wide packet loss
+Losses of packets was observed when looking into the output logs and all the scenarios displayed packet losses.
+It was also observed that the scenarios with low performance like, the 4th and 5th scenarios where the delivery ratio was low, displayed high packet losses.
+Therefore it is evident that one major reason for the low delivery ratios was the loss of packets.

 ![image](https://user-images.githubusercontent.com/63702181/126647017-bd38beba-feb9-4f84-af5d-e4510640b34d.png)